Green Threads: Sustainability Across the Curriculum

-Green Threads is an all-day workshop that is held at the end of each Spring semester.
-Participants receive an honorarium of $500 (for UofL faculty only), information on local and regional sustainability issues, local sustainability tours, and resource materials.
+Green Threads is an all-day workshop that is typically held on the Friday before the start of the Fall semester.
+Participants receive an honorarium of $500 (for UofL professors only), information on local and regional sustainability issues, local sustainability tours, and resource materials.
 Previous participants have evaluated this workshop as intellectually stimulating, exciting, and providing a valuable new network of faculty interested in sustainability from across the disciplines!

-Workshop Applications: Please submit an application () with your department Chair’s approval that includes a description of how you’re considering changing an existing course or the new course you’d like to develop to Daniel DeCaro daniel.decaro (at) louisville.edu, (502) 852-2927.
+Workshop Applications: Please submit an application (download here) with your department Chair’s approval that includes a description of how you’re considering changing an existing course or the new course you’d like to develop to Angela Storey (502) 852-3012.

 Green Threads participants (new applicants) must agree to: